-Risk Factors Relating to Warrants and Options
+Risk Factors Relating to Warrants

-Warrants and options are or will in the future become exercisable for our Class A common stock, which, if exercised would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+Private Placement Warrants are exercisable for our Class A common stock, which, if exercised would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-Private Placement Warrants to purchase an aggregate of approximately 366,666 shares of our Class A common stock became exercisable on August 31, 2021.
-Additionally, public warrants to purchase an aggregate of approximately 16,666,637 shares of our Class A common stock became exercisable on August 31, 2021.
-The exercise price of these Warrants is \$11.50 per share.
-Rollover Warrants to purchase an aggregate of approximately 3,272,159 shares of our Class A common stock are exercisable or may become exercisable in the future.
-The Rollover Warrants have a weighted average exercise price of approximately \$15.77.
-Additionally, 20,726,666 Rollover Options are or may in the future become exercisable.
-The Rollover Options have a weighted average exercise price of approximately \$9.36.
-To the extent such warrants or options are exercised, additional shares of our Class A common stock will be issued, which will result in dilution to the holders of our Class A common stock and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of such shares in the public market or the fact that such warrants or options may be exercised could adversely affect the market price of our Class A common stock.
+Private Placement Warrants to purchase an aggregate approximately 366,666 shares of our Class A common stock became exercisable on August 31, 2021.
+The exercise price of these Private Placement Warrants is \$11.50 per share.
+To the extent such Private Placement Warrants are exercised, additional shares of our Class A common stock will be issued, which will result in dilution to the holders of our Class A common stock and increase the number of shares eligible for resale in the public market.
+Sales of substantial numbers of such shares in the public market or the fact that such Private Placement Warrants may be exercised could adversely affect the market price of our Class A common stock.

-There is no guarantee that our Warrants, Rollover Warrants and Rollover Options will be in the money at the time they become exercisable, and they may expire worthless.
+There is no guarantee that our Warrants will be in the money at the time they become exercisable, and they may expire worthless.